Our financial centre - everybody's business

 RTL Radio - Invité vun der Redaktioun

-Nicolas Mackel, CEO of Luxembourg for Finance, talks in an interview with Pit Everling about the impact of Brexit and the Covid crisis on Luxembourg and our financial center.
+Nicolas Mackel, CEO of Luxembourg for Finance, discusses the impact of Brexit and the Covid crisis on Luxembourg and our financial center with Pit Everling.

 20.10.2020